Ilan D. Feldman

 Ilan Daniel Feldman is an American Orthodox Jewish rabbi, public speaker and author.
-Since 1991 he has been the senior rabbi and spiritual leader of Congregation Beth Jacob of Atlanta, Georgia, succeeding his father, Rabbi Dr. Emanuel Feldman, who founded and led the congregation for 39 years.
-Over the past 20 years Feldman has built on his father's work, bringing a community kollel to the city and nurturing the growth of Atlanta as one of the leading centers for Orthodox Jewish life in America.
+Since 1991 he has been the senior rabbi and spiritual leader of Congregation Beth Jacob of Atlanta, Georgia, succeeding his father, Emanuel Feldman, who founded and led the congregation for 39 years.
+Feldman brought a community kollel to the city.
 He is also a founding board member of the Association for Jewish Outreach Programs (AJOP).

 Early life

-Feldman was born in Atlanta to Rabbi Dr. Emanuel Feldman and his wife, Estelle, who arrived in that city as newlyweds in 1952 to assume the roles of Rabbi and Rebbetzin of Congregation Beth Jacob.
-At that time, the synagogue was home to 40 families, only two of whom were Shomer Shabbat.
-Over the next four decades, the couple brought hundreds of families closer to Torah observance, helped build a Hebrew academy and Torah day school, and established a nationally recognized kosher certification organization.
+Feldman was born in Atlanta to Emanuel Feldman, who arrived in that city with his wife, Estelle, in 1952 to become rabbi of Congregation Beth Jacob.
+At that time the synagogue membership was 40 families.
+Over the next four decades, the couple helped build a Hebrew academy and Jewish day school, and established a nationally recognized kosher certification organization.

-Although he was the rabbi's son, the young Ilan was more interested in politics than the rabbinate.
-Like his father, he studied at Yeshivas Ner Yisroel of Baltimore, Maryland and was a talmid of rosh yeshiva Rabbi Yaakov Weinberg.
+The young Ilan was more interested in politics than the rabbinate.
+Like his father, he studied at Yeshivas Ner Yisroel of Baltimore, Maryland and was a student of rosh yeshiva (dean) Rabbi Yaakov Weinberg.
 In 1976 Feldman married the rosh yeshiva's daughter, Miriam.
 The couple has eight children.